 With the right tactics in place, your next feature launch is sure to create highly enthusiastic ripples among your user base.
 Your goal is to get your users to discover the features easily and start using them quickly.
 And that’s precisely what this blog will help you achieve.
-Be it low discovery, low adoption or interaction with the feature – the challenge ends here.
+Be it low discovery, low adoption or customer engagement with the feature – the challenge ends here.

 5 Ways to Announce your Next Big Feature Launch

 #1: Feature flags to roll out segment-specific features